WHAT YOU NEED TO KNOW

 AND IN CASE YOU DIDN’T KNOW…

 We believe in connecting with everything that surrounds us and giving back to the environment.

 We believe in conscious choices that do not compromise our planet.

 We believe in respecting all forms of life.
-We stand up for equality of all living beings.
+We stand up for the equality of all living beings.

 We are vegan and cruelty-free!

-Hope this cleared out the differences between cruelty-free and vegan.
+I hope this cleared out the differences between cruelty-free and vegan.
 Remember, not because it is vegan, means it’s necessarily cruelty-free and the other way around too.
 If you have any questions regarding The Hair Routine products, don’t hesitate to contact us!
 We are always happy to help.

 ´till next time,